When you are about to file a car accident claim, it helps to know what can impact the value of your settlement.

 Your Responsibility for the Car Accident

-Once the total value of your claim is established, your role in the events that led to the accident will be examined.
+Once the total value of your car accident injury claim is established, your role in the events that led to the accident will be examined.
 Illinois Statutes Chapter 735 Civil Procedure §-1116 sets forth the limitations on recovery in a personal injury case in the state.

 Even if you have been injured, you will only receive financial compensation for what you can show that you have suffered.
 This means that you will need to provide evidence of the accident.

-When it comes to lost wages, you should provide earning statements and other evidence of your earning power.
-The insurance company is generally very strict about what they pay, and they usually need to be pushed in order to pay the full value of the claim.
+You should provide earning statements and other evidence of your earning power regarding lost wages.
+The insurance company is generally very strict about what they pay, and they usually need to be pushed to pay the total value of the car accident claim.

-You should start by giving all of the available evidence that you have to the insurance adjuster so you can establish the value of your car accident case.
+You should start by giving all of the available evidence to the insurance adjuster to establish the value of your car accident case.
 This could include a police report and witness statements.
 Your personal injury attorney can help you deal with the insurance adjuster.

 As a car accident victim, your personal injury lawyer can help you establish the value of your case.
 Rosenfeld Injury Lawyers, LLC is the law firm you hire when you need an experienced car accident attorney.